Amur Waves International Military Bands Festival

-The Amur Waves International Military Bands Festival is an annual military music event and military tattoo held in Khabarovsk on Lenin Square, Khabarovsk.
+The Amur Waves International Military Bands Festival is an annual military music event and military tattoo held in Khabarovsk on Komsomolskaya Square, Glory square, Erofey arena etc..
 Participating in the festival are Russian and foreign military bands, folk groups, and honor guards.
 The festival is considered to be one of the most significant events in the cultural life of the capital of the Russian Far East.
 Oleg Fedoseev is the current director of festival.

 History

 The idea of a military tattoo in Khabarovsk came from Lieutenant General Valery Khalilov, then in his position as director of the Military Band Service of the Armed Forces of Russia, during his visit to the city in 2009 as one of the judges for the Nikolai Mikhailov Massed Bands Contest.
 Seeing the potential in the contest, Khalilov saw an opportunity to create a festival similar to the Spasskaya Tower Military Music Festival and Tattoo in Moscow.
 The idea was endorsed by the Khabarovsk Krai government, and the Khabarovsk City Administration, and the Ministry of Culture of the Khabarovsk Krai.
 It was officially founded in 2012 by the Khabarovsk city administration.
 Since then, the festival has become hugely popular with spectators and participants.
 Sixteen military bands have taken part in the Festival in the since its foundation.